Analysis | America’s Job Woes

 The Situation

 When things are going well, the flexible and mobile nature of the U.S. labor force can be a great strength, making the economy nimble in an atmosphere of creative destruction.
 In bad times — during a pandemic, for instance — what becomes clear is how swiftly American employers can and will shed jobs, costing workers not just their salaries but in many cases their health insurance too.
-More than 23 million Americans were unemployed as of the April employment report, an additional 8 million are expected to join the tally in the report due out on June 5, and many of those who have managed to avoid layoffs were hit instead by pay cuts.
+More than 23 million Americans were unemployed as of the April employment report, a number that dropped by more than 2 million in May in a surprise rebound that bodes well for the recovery.
+Even so, unemployment remains extremely high, and many of those who have managed to avoid layoffs were hit instead by pay cuts.
 To soften the blow, the U.S. government passed the largest stimulus package in modern American history to support small businesses and workers, but a strained and patchy system of delivering the promised support led to delays in many Americans actually receiving it.
 Some other countries go further to keep workers in their jobs.
 Under Germany’s Kurzarbeit (“short-time working”) program, the government reimburses companies to keep paying about two-thirds of otherwise lost wages to employees whose hours are eliminated or reduced.
 Though the program doesn’t prevent all layoffs, it helped keep a lid on Germany’s unemployment rate in April even as the pandemic caused the U.S. rate to soar to the highest in records dating back to the 1940s.
 The pandemic prompted the U.K. government to adopt a similar approach, footing 80% of the paychecks for 8.4 million British jobs.

 The Background